Thai acupressure is the physiotherapy

 common procedures of an actual

 treatment session.
-This video
+This upcoming video course

 Unlike general Thai massage for the whole body, Thai medical acupressure treatment routines are based on traditional combinations or formulas of therapy points which may treat specific orthopedic disorders.
 These treatment routines are simple to learn and use.